 When I did that, I could analyse the market more clearly and objective.

 Trading Mistake #5 — Feeling emotional over your trades which doesn’t make sense

 I notice a recurring pattern among new traders.

 They are usually the ones who will experience emotional highs and lows in their trading.

-When price goes in their favor, you see them cheering on for their trades.
+When the price goes in their favour, you see them cheering on for their trades.

-And if price goes against them, you see them moan and groan.
+And if the price goes against them, you see them moan and groan.

 Imagine the pain you’re feeling when you get stopped out for a loss.

 How will you react to the next trading opportunity?

 Chances are you will hesitate as you’ve just encountered pain on your previous trade.